ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 ### Adding the user VLAN to the VRA
 A private VLAN and IP Subnet will have been automatically provisioned by IBM Cloud for the virtual server and you will now route this via the VRA to create the secure private network.

-Proceed to the Gateway Details for the VRA via the [Gateway Appliances](https://control.bluemix.net/network/gateways) page.
-Locate the **Associate a VLAN** section on the Gateway detail page.
+1. Proceed to the Gateway Details for the VRA via the [Gateway Appliances](https://control.bluemix.net/network/gateways) page.
+Locate the **Associate a VLAN** section on the lower half of the page.
 The drop down box, ‘Select VLAN’ should be enabled and if selected the newly provisioned VLAN can be selected.

 ![](images/Gateway-Associate-VLAN.png)

-If no eligible VLAN is shown, the VSI has been created on a different frontend customer router to the VRA.
-This will require a ticket to be raised to request a private VLAN on the same router as the VRA and this VLAN to be deleted.{tip}
+2. If no eligible VLAN is shown, the VSI has been created on a different frontend customer router to the VRA.
+This will require a [support ticket](https://control.bluemix.net/support/unifiedConsole/tickets/add) to be raised to request a private VLAN on the same router as the VRA and for this VLAN to be deleted.{tip}

-If an eligible VLAN is shown, click **Associate** to tell IBM Cloud that the IP routing this VLAN will now be manged by this VRA.
+3. If an eligible VLAN is shown, click **Associate** to tell IBM Cloud that the IP routing for this VLAN will now be manged by this VRA.

 Initial VLAN association may take a couple of minutes to complete.
-Once finished the VLAN should be shown under the Associated VLANs heading.
+Once completed the VLAN should be shown under the **Associated VLANs** heading.
 At this stage the VLAN and associated subnet are not protected or routed via the VRA and the VSI is accessible via the IBM Cloud Private network.
-It is shown with a Status of *Bypassed*.

-To route the VLAN/Subnet via the VRA, select Actions > Route VLAN as below
+The status of VLAN will be shown as *Bypassed*.{tip}

+4. Route the VLAN/Subnet via the VRA by selecting **Actions** in the right hand column, then **Route VLAN**.
 Routing will take a few minutes, where upon a screen refresh will show it is Routed.

-Select the VLAN name to view the VLAN details.
+5. Select the VLAN name to view the VLAN details.
 The provisioned VSI can be seen as well as the assigned Primary IP Subnet.
-Network> IP Management > VLANs
+Network> IP Management > VLAN.
+Make a note of the Private VLAN ID <nnnn> (1199 in this example) as this will be used in a late step.

-Record the Private VLAN ID <nnnn> (1199 in this example).
-Select the subnet to see the subnet details.
+6. Select the subnet to see the subnet details.
 Record the subnet Network, Gateway addresses and CIDR (/26) as these are required for further VRA configuration.
 Also record the VSI IP address.

 At this time the VSI is now inaccessible via the private or management networks as the internal VRA routing for this subnet has not been configured.
-A ping of the VSI should timeout if the VLAN has been successfully associated with the VRA and IP traffic for the subnet routed to the VRA.
+A ping of the VSI should timeout if the VLAN has been successfully associated with the VRA and IP traffic for the subnet routed to the VRA.{tip}

 The additional work to configure the enclosure and routing is now performed directly on the VRA via SSH.